-Eight-week basic internship which must be completed and documented in full by September 19, 2022 (start of lectures of the winter semester 2022/2023) at the latest.
-If you can only complete your internship at the start of lectures, please present a provisional certificate from the company for registration.
+Eight-week basic internship which must be completed and documented in full by the start of studies of the winter semester at the latest.

 The internship is intended to convey basic skills and knowledge of civil engineering.
 It can be completed either on the construction site or in a technical office including technical agencies.